Newsume History, Family Crest & Coats of Arms

 Early History of the Newsume family

-Another 161 words (12 lines of text) covering the years 1743 and 1721 are included under the topic Early Newsume History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Newsume research.
+Another 81 words (6 lines of text) covering the years 1743 and 1721 are included under the topic Early Newsume History in all our PDF Extended History products and printed products wherever possible.

 Newsume Spelling Variations